-A passionate desire to prove evolution (and a pressing need to fund for further research) may have affected Johanson’s analysis.
-Consider these statements:
+A passionate desire to prove evolution (and a pressing need to fund further research) may have affected Johanson’s analysis.
+Consider this statement:

 Did he ever consider, even for a moment, the possibility that it doesn’t look 3 million years old because it really isn’t 3 million years old?
 Could it look more like a 20th century bone because it might be just a few hundred years old?

 There are probably evolutionists reading this who are thinking to themselves, “That’s ridiculous.
 That bone couldn’t be hundreds of years old because Australopithecines died out 3 million years ago.”
 How do they know when they became extinct?
 Evolutionists claimed that the coelacanth had been extinct for millions of years before one was captured alive a few years ago.
 Maybe Johanson has actually found evidence that Australopithecines lived in modern times.
 He says it looks fresh.
 Maybe it is fresh.

 |Though we had no confirmed dates yet from the rocks at Hadar, by comparing other mammal fossils from Hadar, especially pig teeth, with those that had been found at the Omo, Tom Gray and I suspected that the knee joint could be between 3 and 4 million years old.
 6

 When radioactive dating gives the desired results (i.e., the same as the presumed age of the pig fossils), then radioactive dating is considered to be precise and accurate.
 But when it gives different ages, then the radioactive dates are swept under the rug with statements like this one: